pandas-dev/pandas/doc/source/development/extending.rst

 This is an opt-in mechanism in numpy 1.16 (by setting an environment variable), and is enabled by default starting with numpy 1.17.
 As of 1.17 it is still considered experimental, and its design is actively being revised.
 We will not discuss it further here, but it is certainly possible to make use of it to achieve the same goal.
-Your mileage may vary.

 .. important::
     Implementing `__array_function__` is not a substitute for implementing `__array_ufunc__`.